 Peter Thiel is the hedge fund manager who held a lecture at Stanford.
-Only 6 people showed up to the lecture, and one of those was Max Levchin.
-After the lecture, they started to talk and the talk ended with the decision to start the company PayPal.
-In 2002, PayPal was sold to eBay for $1.5 billion.
+Only six people showed up to the lecture, and one of those was Max Levchin.
+After the lecture, they began to talk and the talk ended with the decision to start the company PayPal.
+In 2002, they had merged the company with a company called X.com, which was founded by Elon Musk, and PayPal was sold to eBay for $1.5 billion (Read more about it in The Engineer).
 In 2004, Peter Thiel made a $500,000 angel investment in Facebook for 10.2 percent of the company.
-He is not afraid of the current high valuation of Facebook - or the high valuation of other technology companies.
+He's not afraid of the current high valuation of Facebook - or the high valuation of other technology companies.
 This is probably not another Dot-com bubble since businesses today are being built more slowly and the valuations are still high - but not as high as the valuations were in 2000 during the Dot-com bubble.

 The problem today with the world economy is that we are not moving forward in terms of progress - we are almost moving backwards.
 Technological progress only seems to occur in areas such as the computer industry and the finance industry.
 Companies are only solving small problems, creating features, and few are addressing the world-changing, hard problems.
 Examples of past world-changing problems are flying to the moon or inventing the first car.